Mbombela: Name change

 In October 2009, the South African government renamed the city "Mbombela", the name of the local municipality.
 The Kruger Lowveld Chamber of Business and Tourism subsequently approached the High Court of South Africa to challenge the decision, citing a lack of both consultation and city funds available to pay for roadsign and website name changes.
 Ultimately, the name change was upheld in May 2014 by the North Gauteng High Court.
 Mbombela means "many people together in a small space" in Siswati.

 Education and research institutions

 The city has four major public high schools and a TVET college (Ehlanzeni); more schools across all age groups are being built in response to overcrowding.

 The city hosts the University of Mpumalanga (UMP).
 Established in 2014 with an intake of 140 students, it had over 4,300 students as of 2020.
 The Tshwane University of Technology has a satellite campus in the city with over 1,500 students, and UNISA has an office offering online courses.

 The city is home to the Agricultural Research Council's Institute for Tropical and Subtropical Crops and the Lowveld National Botanical Garden.
 Citrus Research International (CRI) has a major facility in the city.
 The Lowveld College of Agriculture, located near UMP, also conducts research in the field of botany.

+Government

+Mbombela is the capital of Mpumalanga, so hosts the Mpumalanga Provincial Legislature.
+The city is also the seat of the Ehlanzeni District Municipality, and the largest city within the Mbombela Local Municipality.